© Chelsdo | Dreamstime.com

-Scientists don’t know exactly what causes prostate cancer and there is no one known measure you can take to prevent prostate cancer.
-Researchers have studied certain preventive measures and determined they have the potential to reduce the risk of prostate cancer.
+Scientists don’t know exactly what causes prostate cancer and there is no one answer to how to avoid prostate cancer.
+Researchers, however, have studied certain preventive measures and determined they have the potential to reduce the risk of prostate cancer.
 They have evaluated other measures and found that the evidence supporting their effect on prostate cancer development is inconclusive.

 NIH: How to Avoid Prostate Cancer

 The only two measures that the National Institutes of Health’s National Cancer Institute endorses as “protective factors that may decrease the risk of prostate cancer” are:

 - Eat a diet rich in folate-containing foods: A 10-year study found that men whose diet was rich in folate-containing foods had a significantly reduced risk of prostate cancer.
 Interestingly, though, men who took a dietary supplement of 1 milligram of folate had an increased risk of prostate cancer.

 - Finasteride or dutasteride treatment: Researchers studied these five alpha-reductase inhibitor medications in two large trials looking at whether or not they reduced the risk of prostate cancer.
 Both medications were associated with an overall lower risk of prostate cancer, but a higher risk of more aggressive cancers.
 The overall lower risk was due to a lower incidence of less aggressive prostate cancers.
 What is not known is whether these drugs lower the overall death rate from prostate cancer.
 As a result, their use as preventive strategies remains controversial.

 Prostate Cancer Research Says…

 An interesting development in how to avoid prostate cancer has been the determination that some factors previously thought to have a protective effect against prostate cancer have actually proven to have no effect or even to increase your risk: